darcybaobao/ckuo4528_9103_tut2/README.md

 ### **Part two: Coding Technique Exploration**

-1. Coding technique
+1. Coding techniques that can be used are rotation, scaling and translation.

 2.

 `const canvas = document.getElementById('myCanvas');
 const ctx = canvas.getContext('2d');

 const img = new Image();
-img.src = 'dove-of-peace.png'; // Replace with a valid URL or path to Picasso's Dove of Peace
+img.src = 'dove-of-peace.jpg'; // Replace with a valid URL or path to Picasso's Dove of Peace

 img.onload = function () {
   ctx.translate(canvas.width / 2, canvas.height / 2); // Move to the center of the canvas